How to Prevent Mattress Settlements & Indents

 Mattresses full of synthetic fibres will require more care than expensive natural filled models with a significantly higher lifespan; in the case of Winstons Beds, our mattresses will last 30 years.

-Hessian or coir as an insulating layer is exceptionally robust and resilient to compression.
-Therefore, we always add a minimum of 375gsm above the spring unit to bridge the springs and the comfort layers.
+Hessian or organic flax as an insulating layer is exceptionally robust and resilient to compression.
+Therefore, we always add a minimum of 475gsm above the spring unit to bridge the springs and the comfort layers.
 If these were not placed in this position, when the primary comfort layers begin to compress, they would be directly compressing on the springs leading to settlements, indentation and sagging.

 Luxury mattresses with natural fibres utilise fillings such as pure wool, organic cotton, horsehair, mohair, alpaca, bamboo, cashmere, silk, coir or hessian offer unmatched levels of robustness, comfort, breathability and lifespan, which means they will not compress to a level where they will not return to their original loft.